developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Wireless WAN Configuration - Public Land Mobile Network Lock Value

-This Managed Configuration allows an Administrator using an EMM to provide the value that identifies the Public Land Mobile Network Lock (PLMN) to which the WWAN adapter should be locked and should be specified if and only if the value ***On*** is specified for the Managed Configuration **Wireless WAN Configuration - Public Land Mobile Network Lock**. to a single Public Land Mobile Network Lock (PLMN).
+This Managed Configuration allows an Administrator using an EMM to provide the value that identifies the Public Land Mobile Network Lock (PLMN) to which the WWAN adapter should be locked and should be specified only if the value ***On*** is specified for the Managed Configuration **Wireless WAN Configuration - Public Land Mobile Network Lock**. to a single Public Land Mobile Network Lock (PLMN).

 The value provided to identify a PLMN must specify both the Mobile Country Code (MCC) and the Mobile Network Code (MNC).
 Since all MCC values are three digits and MNC values can be 2 or 3 digits, the value provided must be of the format XXXYY or XXXYYY, where XXX is the three digit MCC value and YY or YYY is the 2 or 3 digit MNC value.